runekaagaard/django-admin-flexselect/README.markdown

 ## About Django Admin FlexSelect ##

 FlexSelect is a small app for the Django Admin that makes it trivial to have foreign keys depend on each other.
-By depend I mean that the choices and additional content of one field dynamically updates when another is changed.
+By depend I mean that choices and additional content of one field updates dynamically when another is changed.

 ## Usage example ##

 See the video at http://www.youtube.com/watch?v=ooii3iCTZ6o.

-In the following we will define a Case model with two foreign key fields, the so called "base field" `client` and the so called "trigger field" `company_contact_person`.
-When we change the client on the Case change view the company_contact_person should update accordingly.
-Further more we will display the customer_contact_persons company and email as additional details.
+In the following we will define a Case model with two foreign key fields, a base field `client` and a trigger field `company_contact_person`.
+When we change the client on the Case change view the company_contact_person updates accordingly.
+Furthermore we will display the customer_contact_persons company and email as additional details.

 In "models.py":